GtkWidget is the base class all widgets in GTK derive from.

 - public unowned Root? get_root ()

-Returns the Root widget
+Returns the `GtkRoot` widget of the widget.

 - public int get_scale_factor ()